kubernetes/enhancements/keps/sig-scheduling/5004-dra-extended-resource/README.md

 This registers all cluster events that might make an unschedulable pod schedulable, like finishing the allocation of a claim, or resource slice updates.

-The existing dynamicresurce plugin has registered all the events needed or extended resource backed by DRA, hence no change is needed.
+The existing dynamicresource plugin has registered all the events needed or extended resource backed by DRA, hence no change is needed.

 #### PreFilter